 LONGi launches N-type TOPCon bifacial modules Hi-MO N at SNEC 2021

-XI'AN, China, June 4, 2021 /CNW/ -- The 15th International Photovoltaic Electricity Generation and Smart Energy Conference & Exhibition (SNEC 2021) opened on June 3rd in Shanghai, China.
+XI'AN, China, June 8, 2021 /PRNewswire/ -- The 15th International Photovoltaic Electricity Generation and Smart Energy Conference & Exhibition (SNEC 2021) opened on June 3rd in Shanghai, China.
 In this premier industry exhibition, LONGi unveiled its Hi-MO N - the first bifacial module with N-type TOPCon cells – and once again leads the PV industry with high-efficiency technology.

 Hi-MO N maintains the optimal 182mm cell and 72c module size and adopts LONGi's proprietary HPC technique based on N-type TOPCon (High Performance Cell with Hybrid Passivated Contact).
 The conversion efficiency is up to 22.3% and power reaches 570W in mass production.
 Designed to deliver ultra-high value and lower LCOE to utility-scale PV power plants, Hi-MO N is expected to be the flagship product leading an industrial breakthrough in module efficiency and energy yield.